 Start dragging x as before.
 This time locate the folder into which you want to drop x.
 Swipe up repeatedly until you hear add x to folder z" and then double tap to complete the operation.

-iOS 18 makes it possible to arrange home screen icons more flexibly so that they need not be positioned side by side and gaps can be left between icons on screens which aren't already full.
+It is possible to arrange home screen icons more flexibly so that they need not be positioned side by side and gaps can be left between icons on screens which aren't already full.
 To do this, start editing and then touch an app to select it and then double tap and hold.
 You can then drag the app to any vacant location of your choice which will be described as a row and column number.
 Be careful, though, it's a little too easy to drag items to the wrong location.